-The shower cabin has been delivered, it is sitting in boxes — and then it turns out that putting it together is not as simple as expected.
-The tray has to be perfectly level, the drain trap connected to the waste pipe at the right angle, the panels fixed plumb, and every joint sealed.
-In flats around Praga Poludnie and new developments in Wilanow the issues are the same: uneven floors, short pipe runs, tight bathrooms.
-We handle shower cabin installation from unboxing to leak testing.
+The shower cabin has arrived, it is still in boxes — and then you find out that assembling it is not as easy as it looked.
+The tray needs to be dead level, the drain trap has to meet the waste pipe at the proper angle, the panels must be fixed straight, and every joint needs sealing.
+In flats around Praga Poludnie and new developments in Wilanow we see the same problems: uneven floors, short pipe runs, cramped bathrooms.
+We take care of shower cabin installation from unboxing through to leak testing.

 How much does installation cost

-The price depends on the cabin type (corner, wall-mounted, high or low tray), the complexity of the plumbing connection and the condition of the bathroom.
-If the water supply needs extending or the waste outlet needs relocating, the cost goes up.
-Current rates for all bathroom work are in the table below.
-Fixings and sanitary silicone are included; the cabin itself and any plumbing materials are supplied by the client.
+The cost depends on the type of cabin (corner, wall-mounted, high or low tray), how tricky the plumbing connection is, and the condition of the bathroom.
+If the water feed has to be extended or the waste outlet moved, the price increases.
+Current rates for all bathroom work are listed in the table below.
+Fixings and sanitary silicone are included; the cabin itself and any plumbing materials are provided by the client.

 | Service | min | max |